lostromos/lostromos/docs/helm.md

 ## Version

 Helm requires the the tiller and the client be running the same version.
-Currently Lostrómos uses version v2.7.0 of helm.
+Currently Lostrómos uses version v2.7.0 of Helm.

 ## Running outside the cluster